GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 * _Apple macOS_: Python v3.x

 ## How Does This Work?
-The Trust Store Management Script (TSMS) will help you to bundle CA certificates for all known PIV/CAC issuers.
+The TSMS will help you to bundle CA certificates for all known PIV/CAC issuers.
 You can [exclude specific certificates from the output](#run-the-script).
 The script outputs the certificate bundle to a .p7b (Windows) or .mobileconfig Apple Configuration Profile (macOS) file that you can distribute or install.

 The script package contains three artifacts: